python/cpython/Doc/library/filecmp.rst

    Compare the files named *f1* and *f2*, returning ``True`` if they seem equal, ``False`` otherwise.

-   If *shallow* is true, files with identical :func:`os.stat` signatures are taken to be equal.
-Otherwise, the contents of the files are compared.
+   If *shallow* is true, files with identical :func:`os.stat` signatures (file type, size and modification time) are taken to be equal.

+   If the files have a different size ``False`` will be returned.

+   Comparisons with ``shallow=False`` or different signatures imply that the contents of the files are compared.

    Note that no external programs are called from this function, giving it portability and efficiency.